yamaseraph/Platform_Classification/README.md

 # Platform_Classification
 ## This project uses a decision tree classifier to predict the Platforms of games based on their Genre and Sales
+This is the first project created under DiscoverAI's program

 The original dataset is from Kaggle, but our modified version of the data will be provided here under 'sales.csv'.